Bswenumson/191-work/Hw-9/README.md

-# **Brooke Swenumson's MART191 Course Repo**

-This is a git repo for all of my work during the Spring 2017 semester at the University of Montana.
+# Homework 9
+### Brooke Swenumson

+This was by far the hardest homework.
+In the end I learned quite a few things, and am glad I can expand on this lil' game for the final.